 It was with great regret and much sorrow that the Wilderness Boat Owners Club announced in mid November 2010 that Keith Hadden, our Chairman since the post was created in May 2001, passed away suddenly on Tuesday 9th November 2010 due to an unusual heart condition.

 Keith’s funeral took place on Monday 29th November at Chilterns Crematorium where his family, relations, work colleagues and his many many friends attended to pay tribute to all that was Keith and to say goodbye.
 Afterwards at a nearby pub , there was a gathering to remember Keith and to celebrate his life and friendship.
-Donations in memory of Keith may still be made out to the IWA Inglesham Lock Appeal and may still be sent to Sawyer Funeral Service, 32 West St, Marlow, SL7 2NB.
-(Tel: 01628 483331).
-If £1000 is raised, the IWA would place a plaque on the lock side in memory of Keith.
+Donations in memory of Keith were made to the IWA Inglesham Lock Appeal and an update on that can be found here: https://cotswoldcanals.com/inglesham-lock-update-summer-2018/.

 Keith, with his wife Pat Mason always at his side, was a staunch supporter and user of waterways both in this country and abroad.
 From 1995, prior to becoming our Chairman, Keith shared with Pat the role of AWCC representative for the Club.
 He was also a member of the IWA Chiltern branch and ran their website.